-- 3.9 Sanitary facilities A hand wash basin with warm running water along with a mild liquid soap, preferably wall mounted with disposable cartridges, should be available.
+- 3.9 Toileting and sanitation A hand wash basin with warm running water along with a mild liquid soap, preferably wall mounted with disposable cartridges, should be available.
 Bar soap should not be used.
 Disposable paper towels next to basins in wall mounted dispensers, together with a nearby foot-operated waste paper bin.
 Toilet paper should be available in each cubicle.
 Suitable sanitary disposal facilities should be provided where there are female staff and pupils aged 9 or over (junior and senior age groups). - 3.10 Dealing with contaminated clothing Clothing of either the child or the first-aider may become contaminated with blood or body fluids.
-Clothing should be removed as soon as possible and placed in a plastic bag and sent home with the child with advice for the parent on how to launder the contaminated clothing.

-3.11 Clinical Waste - Always segregate clinical and domestic waste.
+Clothing should be removed as soon as possible and placed in a plastic bag and sent home with the child with advice for the parent on how to launder the contaminated clothing. - 3.11 Clinical Waste Always segregate clinical and domestic waste.
 Used nappies/pads, gloves, aprons and soiled dressings should be stored in correct clinical waste bags or foot-operated bins.
 All clinical waste must be removed by a registered waste contractor.
-All clinical waste bags should be less than two-thirds full and store in a dedicated, secure area whilst awaiting collection.
+All clinical waste bags should be less than two-thirds full and store in a dedicated, secure area whilst awaiting collection. - Nappy waste can sometimes be produced in large quantities in places such as nurseries.
+Although considered non-hazardous it can sometimes be offensive and cause handling problems.
+Contact your local authority if you are a setting that produces significant amounts of used nappies (more than 7kg per collection period) to discuss appropriate disposal arrangements. - 3.12 Safe management of the environment Ventilation is the process of introducing fresh air into spaces while removing stale air.
+Letting fresh air into indoor spaces can help dilute air that contains viral particles and other respiratory infections.
+Open windows and doors as much as possible to let fresh air in (unless it is unsafe to do so, for example, do not keep fire doors open).
+Try and open higher-level windows to reduce draughts, where it is safe to do so.
+During colder months, you may consider opening windows more when the room in unoccupied between lessons.
+Settings should explore what remedial works may be required to improve ventilation.